 the biggest (quite literally) scientific illustration I have worked on so far, have a look at how a drawing develops over time and how colour effects the drawing process.

 The Past few months have been a strange period of mass adjustment and what they tell you in Art School is true… staying motivated may be difficult but for me finding the time has been harder.
-However, in spite of the lack of time left […]
+However, in spite of the lack of time left once you are working I am still finding these small […]

 Moving away from stacking directly on the shelf, I began using sand to support fragmented porcelain pieces.
 This placement allows for distance between the individual pieces meaning I can make my work larger whilst the negative spaaces still retain interest.
-I initially used a board […]
+I initially used a board balanced on two stools while I felt this was a […]